 The legendary pioneer of Japanese electronica.
-The iconic polymath maverick musician who transformed the landscape of modern music as the head architect of Yellow Magic Orchestra.
+The iconic polymath maverick musician who transformed the landscape of modern pop music as the head architect behind the Yellow Magic Orchestra.

-It's no understatement to say that Hosono is one of Japan's most culturally significant and influential musician alive today.
-A prolific experimentalist, bassist, singer, record producer and band leader with an impressive career spanning five decades, with over 30 unique solo albums and hundreds of studio recordings as a record producer, songwriter, arranger and session player.
-Hosono is the godfather of Japanese electronica.
-A true polymath and creative maverick with an avid curiosity for exploring new sonic territory.
+It's no understatement to say that Hosono is one of Japan's most culturally significant and influential musicians alive today.
+A prolific experimentalist, bassist, singer, record producer and band leader with an impressive career spanning five decades, with over 30 unique solo albums and hundreds of recordings as a record producer, songwriter, arranger and session player.
+Hosono is the godfather of Japanese electronica, a true polymath and creative maverick with an avid curiosity for exploring new sonic territory.

-He started his musical career in '69 as the bassist for the short-lived psychedelic rock outfit Apryl Fool, before swiftly establishing his first real group, the avant-garde folk band Happy End in '70.
+Hosono started his musical career in '69 as the bassist for the short-lived psychedelic rock outfit Apryl Fool, before swiftly establishing his first real rock group, the psyche folk outfit Happy End in '70.
 They were the first Japanese rock group to sing entirely in their native language, a massive turning point in Japanese pop music history.
-The group's unorthodox fusion of west coast sounds and playful Japanese lyricism resulted in three acclaimed albums which established the Japanese rock genre.
-Happy End are sometimes referred to as "the Japanese Beatles", due to the significant cultural impact that the group made in their country of origin.
-My favourite songs include Kaze wo Atsumete & Natsu Nandesu.
+The group's unorthodox fusion of west coast psychedelic sounds and playful Japanese lyricism resulted in three acclaimed albums which established the legitimacy of the Japanese rock genre.

-Hosono chose to blend the tropical island aesthetic of Hawaii and Okinawa with influences from South American and Chinese music to produce a series of eclectic and exotic jazz fusion records.
-He kickstarted his solo career with Hosono House, a enigmatic blend of virtual Japanese exotica, acoustic bossa-nova melodies and Americana country music.
-My favourite tracks from this project include Fuyu Goe, Choo-Choo Gatagato and Bara To Yaju.
+Haruomi Hosono chose to blend the tropical island aesthetic of Hawaii and Okinawa with influences from South American and Chinese music to produce a series of eclectic and exotic jazz fusion records.
+He kickstarted his solo career with Hosono House (1973), a enigmatic blend of virtual Japanese exotica, acoustic bossa-nova and Americana country music.

-Hosono House was just the start of Haruomi's exotica era, he swiftly followed it up with three of his most colourful and enigmatic Bossa-nova jazz-fusion themed albums, known as the "Tropical trilogy"; including the oceanic marimba daydreams of Tropical Dandy in '75, the New-Orleans/Okinawa big-band swing of Bon Voyage co. in '76, and the mystical electronica-funk odysseys of Pacific and Paraiso in '78.
-This last album of the trilogy features Hosono's first collaboration with his future YMO band members Ryuichi Sakamoto and Yukihiro Takahashi.
-The trio's early forays into electronica experimentation can be heard on the tropical birds-of-paradise grooves and synthesised instrumental textures of "Femme Fatale", "Shimendoka" & "Paraiso".
-Check out some songs below.
+Hosono House was just the start of Haruomi's exotica era.
+The maverick swiftly followed this with three of his most colourful and enigmatic Bossa-nova jazz-fusion themed albums, known as the "Tropical trilogy"; which include the oceanic marimba daydreams of Tropical Dandy in '75, the New-Orleans/Okinawa big-band swing of Bon Voyage co. in '76, and the mystical electronica-funk odysseys of Pacific and Paraiso in '78.

 After Paraiso, Hosono travelled around India for a month with some friends recording a drastically different project, Cochin Moon, a highly avant garde bubbling synth-based soundtrack created to accompany an imaginary Bollywood film.
-This project was initially a collaboration with artist Tadanori Yokoo, who designed the artworks for Paraiso & Cochin Moon.
-This album is Hosono's earliest solo recordings where he created music exclusively with a synthesiser, this instrument would later heavily influence all his future musical work as a solo artist and as a bandleader.
+This project was initially a collaboration between Hosono and his close friend Tadanori Yokoo, who designed the artworks for Paraiso & Cochin Moon.
+This concept album is Hosono's earliest recordings where he worked exclusively with a synthesiser, this instrument would go on to heavily influence all his future musical work as a solo artist and as a bandleader.

 In 1978, Hosono founded the most successful project of his career.
-He enlisted the skills of Sakamoto and Takahashi to establish their futuristic electronica outfit Yellow Magic Orchestra.
-This innovative group chose to embrace modern musical technologies during the zeitgeist of the Techno-pop and acid-house movements, alongside the likes of Kraftwerk, to produce avant-garde computerised dance tunes that were unmistakably Japanese in nature.
-Hosono was "the ideas man" within YMO.
+He enlisted the skills of Sakamoto and Takahashi to establish their futuristic electronic band Yellow Magic Orchestra.
+This innovative group chose to embrace modern musical computer technologies during the zeitgeist of the Techno-pop and acid-house movements, alongside the likes of Kraftwerk, to produce avant-garde computerised dance tunes that were unmistakably Japanese in nature.
+Hosono was known as "the ideas man" in YMO.

 Hosono's entire discography & musical journey is far too immense and intricate for me to summarise in this one article alone, even the maestro himself cannot recall how many albums he's made!!
 The influence of Hosono's artistic legacy cements his place in history as one of the head architects of modern pop music.
 The thing that truly defines Hosono is his wonderful wit and sense of humour applied to everything he does as an artist, even though he's a genius he's never full of himself.
 He's an eclectic shapeshifting mastermind of global musical styles with an incredible goldmine of music under his belt, and he's still going strong today!